 The Corporation has been successful in attracting and retaining talented professionals.
-The average experience of Management exceeds 30 years.
-Management's interests are aligned with those of the Corporation and Shareholders through their holding of approximately 18% of the outstanding Common Shares.
-See "Directors and Officers", "Description of Capital Structure" and "Escrowed Securities and Securities Subject to Contractual Restrictions on Transfer".
+The average experience of Management exceeds 25 years.
+Management's interests are aligned with those of the Corporation and Shareholders through their holding of approximately 21% of the outstanding Common Shares.
+See "Directors and Officers", "Description of Capital Structure" and "Escrowed Securities".